travis-ci/docs-travis-ci-com/user/deployment/lambda.md

 ### AWS permissions

-The AWS user that Travis runs as must have the following IAM permissions in order to deploy:
+The AWS user that Travis deploys as must have the following IAM permissions in order to deploy:

 ```json
 {